upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-4/index.rst

 4.7 Summary
 ****************

-This module explains how neurons generate **action potentials**, the rapid electrical signals that allow long-distance communication in the nervous system.
-Action potentials arise from the coordinated opening and closing of **voltage-gated sodium (Na⁺) and potassium (K⁺) channels**, producing distinct phases including depolarization, repolarization, and hyperpolarization.
-The module also describes how these signals propagate along axons without losing strength, including **continuous conduction in unmyelinated axons** and **saltatory conduction in myelinated axons**, which greatly increases conduction speed.
-In addition, the **absolute and relative refractory periods** ensure that signals travel in one direction and regulate the timing of neuronal firing.
+Module 4 describes the action potential, a rapid, all-or-none electrical change in membrane potential (about –70 mV to +35 mV) generated by the coordinated activity of voltage-gated Na⁺ and K⁺ channels.
+It begins when a stimulus reaches the threshold (~–55 mV), triggering massive Na⁺ influx (depolarization), followed by Na⁺ channel inactivation and K⁺ efflux (repolarization), and a brief hyperpolarization due to prolonged K⁺ channel opening before returning to resting potential via the Na⁺/K⁺ pump.
+The action potential is initiated at the axon hillock and propagates along the axon by continuous regeneration, maintaining constant amplitude; conduction is faster in myelinated fibers due to saltatory conduction between nodes of Ranvier and is influenced by axon diameter and myelination.
+The refractory periods (absolute and relative) prevent backward propagation and regulate firing frequency.

-While action potentials allow signals to travel along a neuron, communication between neurons occurs at specialized junctions called **synapses**.
-In **Module 5**, we will study how electrical signals arriving at the axon terminal trigger the release of **neurotransmitters**, enabling neurons to transmit information to other neurons, muscles, or glands.
+This links to Module 5 (synapse), where the arriving action potential at the axon terminal opens Ca²⁺ channels, leading to neurotransmitter release and transmission of the signal to the next neuron, thus connecting electrical conduction within a neuron to chemical communication between neurons.

 4.8 References
 ***************